Business of Sport and Entertainment

 Students have to be available on a full-time basis.

-1. Bidding and hosting of events - 3 ECTS - Written test (TS) and 1 paper (PA)
+1. Bidding and Hosting of Sport Events - 5 ECTS - Written test (TS)

-2. Live Music and Dance Events - 3 ECTS - Written test (TS) and 1 paper (PA)
+2. Live Music and Festivals - 5 ECTS - Written test (TS)

 TSE developing a winning sports event strategy Dance-onomics, Economic significance of EDM for the Netherlands, EVAR